 I’ve noticed that many women develop complexes over physical things that are actually very common.
 Sitting in a makeup artist’s chair seems to bring out this need to apologize for imagined physical defects.
-Honest to God, I often do not even notice these perceived flaws until a client points them out.
+Honest to God, I often don’t even notice these perceived flaws until a client points them out.
 And when I do, I never even think they are bad.
 That’s real talk, not ass-kissing talk.

 Listen, we all have our imperfections.
 And not to sound cliche, but I think they make a face more interesting and human.
 Of course it drives many of us nuts when it’s on our own face, but have you ever truly not wanted to talk to someone or associate with them because of a crooked smile or uneven eyebrows?
 If you answered yes, you’re an asshole.
 Get off my blog.